 Weighting: 24 CATS

-The Physics Laboratory introduces experimental science.
-There are experiments in six areas: i) The measurement of fundamental constants including h, c and e/m for an electron; ii) Wave phenomena; iii) Electricity and Magnetism, iv) Matter, v) Geometrical Optics and vi) Astronomy.
+The Physics Laboratory introduces experimental science and teaches the skills required for successful laboratory work.
+These include how to work with apparatus, how to keep a laboratory notebook, how to handle data and quantify errors.
+The module also asks you to think critically and solve problems.
+Initial experiments build core skills while later experiments explore important areas of physics including: i) The measurement of fundamental constants including c and e/m for an electron; ii) Wave phenomena; iii) Electricity and Magnetism, iv) Condensed matter physics, v) Geometrical Optics and vi) Astronomy.
 The experiments can help give a different and more 'tangible' perspective on material treated theoretically in lectures.
-They illustrate the importance of correct handling of data and the estimation of errors, and provide experience in using a range of equipment.
-It also teaches the 'art' of writing scientific reports.
+You will also begin to learn the ‘art’ of scientific writing.

-The first year Physics Laboratory should provide a strong basic grounding in practical laboratory work and prepare for the more sophisticated practical work of the later years of the degree programme
+The first year Physics Laboratory should provide a grounding in practical laboratory work and preparation for the more sophisticated practical work of the later years of the degree programme

 At the end of the module you should: